blckclov3r/utility-validate/README.md

 import utilityValidate from 'utility-validate';
 ```

-You can now utilize the library's methods to retrieve postal code, municipality, location, and region information.
+You can now utilize the library's methods

 ```typescript
 const utility = utilityValidate();